HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipGetTracks_README.txt

 step.

 After the job finishes, you may want to visualize the results.
-To do this, call plusTipTrackViz from the Matlab command line.
+To do this, call plusTipSeeTracks from the Matlab command line.

 ---------------------------------------------------------------------------
-DETECTION PARAMETERS
+DETECTION PARAMETER SETTINGS

 The output of detection will be stored in the /feat directory under the project directory.